opnfv/dovetail/docs/testing/user/testspecification/highavailability/index.rst

 Methodology for monitoring high availability
 ''''''''''''''''''''''''''''''''''''''''''''

-The high availability of "load balancer" service is evaluated by monitoring service outage time and process outage time
+The high availability of "haproxy" service is evaluated by monitoring service outage time and process outage time

 Service outage time is tested by continuously executing "openstack image list" command in loop and checking if the response of the command request is returned with no failure.
-When the response fails, the "load balancer" service is considered in outage.
+When the response fails, the "haproxy" service is considered in outage.
 The time between the first response failure and the last response failure is considered as service outage time.

-Process outage time is tested by checking the status of processes of "load balancer" service on the selected controller node.
+Process outage time is tested by checking the status of processes of "haproxy" service on the selected controller node.
 The time of those processes being killed to the time of those processes being recovered is the process outage time.
-Process recovery is verified by checking the existence of processes of "load balancer" service.
+Process recovery is verified by checking the existence of processes of "haproxy" service.

 Test execution
 ''''''''''''''

-* Test action 1: Connect to Node1 through SSH, and check that processes of "load balancer" service are running on Node1
+* Test action 1: Connect to Node1 through SSH, and check that processes of "haproxy" service are running on Node1
-* Test action 2: Start two monitors: one for processes of "load balancer" service and the other for "openstack image list" command.
+* Test action 2: Start two monitors: one for processes of "haproxy" service and the other for "openstack image list" command.
 Each monitor will run as an independent process
-* Test action 3: Connect to Node1 through SSH, and then kill the processes of "load balancer" service
+* Test action 3: Connect to Node1 through SSH, and then kill the processes of "haproxy" service
 * Test action 4: Continuously measure service outage time from the monitor until the service outage time is more than 5s
 * Test action 5: Continuously measure process outage time from the monitor until